 A plate I took out from the dishdrawer broke in two halves.
 Just like that: I took out the plate and in my hands I held its two halves.
 It was an old plate.
 Through the years it had been exposed to the microwave, to the dishwasher, to being taken out, put back, to being rinsed under a hot tap, to food being put on it, hot food, cold food, numerous times, during many years.
-It was full of cracks, a fracture even.
+It was full of cracks.
+It had a fracture right through the middle.
 This is about as much as what a plate’s life can be about, apart from slipping from someone’s hand and breaking to pieces, which had never happened to it.
 But old age had crept into it.
 The integrality of the structure had been hanging by a thread.
 This had been the life of a nondescript plate.
 This was how it had ended.

 My chest feels heavy and I lie down.
-A certain pandemic has finally caught up with me even as measures to contain and eradicate it are being lifted.
 I think I have a fever.
 I am not into medical things.
 I don’t have devices to measure or monitor my temperature, blood pressure, heart rate, oxygen level.
 I wouldn’t know the metrics telling the normal from the irregular.
 When there is a fever inside one, in one’s lungs and trachea, one’s perspective shifts, especially reminiscing.
 Stretched out, with my eyes closed, I’m transported back to early youth, my life as a young girl.
 I remember with insistent lucidity how certain buildings – schools, community centers, undefined, anonymous public buildings in general, and archways – used to fill me with fear or despondency or profound sadness, or a desire to be killed.
 The smell inside some of those buildings, say an old school where I had piano lessons, which I received at first from a pretty young woman, later on, as I grew in proficiency and was prepped for music academy, from an older woman with a pretty face, thin hair and a bad hump, made my legs feel heavy and increased my desire to be killed, not violently – despite the occasions where I had been a victim of it, I didn’t understand the concept of violence – but peacefully, if against my will.

 This is not necessarily a bad experience.
 Perhaps it is a good one.
 I have the gift of being able to empty my mind to the point where there is nothing going on in it.
 That’s when I fall asleep like I’ve just died.